Yandex Cloud

 • Network.

-• Security group and the rule required to connect to a Managed Service for MySQL® cluster.
+• Security group and the rule permitting access to the Managed Service for MySQL® cluster.

 • Managed Service for MySQL® source cluster.